 All of these variables associated with restriction set us up to feel completely out of control with food and consume excessive amounts.
 Consuming foods in excessive amounts will often result in guilt and shame perpetuating further restriction.

 To break the restrict-binge cycle, we MUST discontinue restriction.

 Is It Normal To Binge After Restricting?

-Over thousands of years, we have experienced bouts of feast and famine as a human species.
+Over thousands of years, humans have experienced bouts of feast and famine.

-Our bodies have adapted very efficiently to alter production of leptin (our satiety signals), grehlin (our hunger signals) and even the rate of enzymatic reactions to we are eating when times are plentiful so we don’t perish in times of famine.
+Our bodie have adapted very efficiently to alter production of leptin (our satiety signals), grehlin (our hunger signals) and even the rate of enzymatic reactions we have when we restrict our food on a regular basis.

 How Undereating Causes Overeating

-We have also discussed that the stress and fatigue associated with restriction will fuel an increase in cortisol causing us to crave calorie dense easy to access foods.
+- Stress and fatigue associated with restriction will fuel an increase in cortisol causing us to crave calorie-dense easy-to-access foods.

-Salivation increases even if food isn’t present!
-Many folks don’t know that salivation is actually the first process in digestion, and actually begins to produce salivary amylase– A digestive enzyme!
+One fun fact is that salivation increases even if food isn’t present(we’re just thinking about it- which is common when we restrict)!
+Salivation is actually the first process in digestion, and actually begins to produce salivary amylase– A digestive enzyme!

 As we can see, restriction will never lead to solving our urge to binge.